Julierv/Sneaky-Manga/README.md

 - Clone repository
 - cd into the react folder
-- run "npm install" to install dependencies
+- run `npm install` to install dependencies